Nickel electroplating: Decorative coating

 Decorative bright nickel is used in a wide range of applications.
 It offers a high luster finish, corrosion protection, and wear resistance.
 In the automotive industry bright nickel can be found on bumpers, rims, exhaust pipes and trim.
 It is also used for bright work on bicycles and motorcycles.
 Other applications include hand tools and household items such as lighting and plumbing fixtures, wire racks, firearms, and appliances.

 Modern coating technology makes deposited nickel to appear mirror-bright with no need of polishing, multi-layer applications are frequently used to improve the corrosion resistance of coated steel, zinc, copper, aluminum, and other metals.
 In order to prevent tarnishing, decorative electroplated nickel is typically coated with a thin layer of chromium.

 Engineering applications

 Engineering nickel is used where brightness is not desired.
 Non decorative applications provide wear and corrosion protection as well as low-stress buildups for dimensional recovery, nickel or its nickel alloys usually having matte or dull finish.
 The method can be used for making nanocomposite wear resistance coatings.

 Nickel electroforming has nickel plating applied for fabrication of nickel products.
 For example, nickel can be deposited onto a mandrel and then lifted off the latter, creating a nickel-only part.

+Nickel is also used as an undercoat for chrome or gold plating, as it improves adhesion and the longevity of the final layer.
+In manufacturing and repair, nickel electroplating can also restore worn parts to their original dimensions, allowing them to function effectively without replacement.